kydubois/MyPythonScripts/VeterinaryHospitalData/README.txt

 To begin, you will need to run PlaceSearch_Run1.py.
 Make sure to update the api_key with your own Google Places API key.
 This script will extract the zip code line by line from the zips.csv file.
 It will then create a SQLite database.
 It will also ping the google places api to search the select zip code for veterinary hospitals within a 20 meter radius.
 Finally, all the veterinary hospitals that are located will be stored in the newly created database.
+If you stop this script and rerun it, the program will connect to the databse and check to see if a zip code has already been written to the database.
+This way it will not duplicate any zip codes in the database.

 Now run PlaceDump_Run2.py, this script will connect to that newly created database and extract all the hospitals details included the
 Google Places ID.
 All the data will be written into a CSV file.